 - Ability to motivate and lead workers in struggle

 - Effective communication skills – listening, spoken, and written

 - Capacity to establish and cultivate relationships with people from diverse backgrounds

 - 5-year minimum experience in labor organizing or relevant field of organizing

 - Bargaining experience and formal and informal negotiating skills

 - Proficiency in computer applications including Gmail, Word, Excel, and use of the Internet

-- Willingness to work long hours, including evenings and weekends
+- Willingness to work long hours, including evenings and weekend

-- Must have a car, driver’s license and insurance; cell phone with email capability.
+- Must have car, driver license, adequate insurance, and a cell phone with email capability

 - Fluency in Spanish